From better health to preventive treatment: the surprising benefits of Botox

 Within the past couple of decades, Botox has become a household name.
 You might be surprised to learn that the benefits of botulinum toxin were discovered in the 1920s, and the formula was refined by the 1940s.
 Why didn’t we hear of Botox sooner?
 It was a prescription medication used to treat a few types of muscular disorders.
 Although it was a medical breakthrough, the product wasn’t of interest or use to the general population.
 That began to change a few decades later.

 In 1987, an ophthalmologist named Dr. Jean Carruthers (Dr. Downie’s friend) used a botulinum toxin formula to treat a patient’s spasms in the eye area.
 Much to her surprise, the patient requested treatment in her forehead as well, even though it wasn’t spasming at the time.
 When asked why, the patient insisted that previous forehead injections not only stopped muscle spasms, but also made her wrinkles disappear.

-Dr. Carruthers, along with her husband who was a dermatologist, began investigating the woman’s claims.
+Dr. Carruthers, along with her husband who is a dermatologist, began investigating the woman’s claims.
 This unexpected, though very welcome, “side effect” was replicated in small studies, and later in larger clinical trials.
 By the early 1990s, Botox Cosmetic was born, changing the face of aging forever.
 Since that time, Botox Cosmetic has been used to treat well over ten million women and men around the world, with an excellent record of safety and efficacy.

 Botox vs Botox Cosmetic